rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 **Today's Progress:**
 1. Worked with Austin L. Howard to solve the oxygen problem.
 2. Full credit to Austin for solving the problem.
 A big thank you to him.
+3. Added descriptive text for the first puzzle room.

 **Thoughts:** I'd like to say a big thank you to Austin L. Howard for helping me solve the oxygen problem.
 I was stuck for quite a few days and starting to feel quite discouraged about the project.
 It feels like I can start making solid progress again.
 Looking forward to writing out the puzzle solution and implimenting the movement commands soon.